aspose-pdf/Aspose.PDF-Documentation/net/whatsnew/_index.md

 ## What's new in Aspose.PDF 23.3

-From 23.3 support to add resolution to image.
-You can use two ways to solve this task:
+Version 23.3 introduced support for adding a resolution to an image.
+Two methods can be used to solve this problem:

 ```cs
     var table = new Table